kubernetes/ingress-nginx/charts/ingress-nginx/README.md

 `controller.admissionWebhooks.patch.enabled` | If true, will use a pre and post install hooks to generate a CA and certificate to use for the prometheus operator tls proxy, and patch the created webhooks with the CA. | `true`
 `controller.admissionWebhooks.patch.image.repository` | Repository to use for the webhook integration jobs | `jettech/kube-webhook-certgen`
 `controller.admissionWebhooks.patch.image.tag` |  Tag to use for the webhook integration jobs | `v1.2.0`
+`controller.admissionWebhooks.patch.image.digest` |  Digest to use for the webhook integration jobs | `""`
 `controller.admissionWebhooks.patch.image.pullPolicy` | Image pull policy for the webhook integration jobs | `IfNotPresent` `controller.admissionWebhooks.patch.priorityClassName` | Priority class for the webhook integration jobs | `""`
 `controller.admissionWebhooks.patch.podAnnotations` | Annotations for the webhook job pods | `{}`